 "Oh!" he said, distinctly blushing, "sorry," and hesitantly let go.

-Estella smiled and began to wander, looking around the small basement.
+Estella smiled and began to wander around, looking around the small basement.

 Finally, Attelus found what he was looking for, tugging from his battered backpack the dried field rations he had lived on for the past few months when she asked.